Winnipeg Lawn Care Services

 Like any good haircut, mowing requires technique.

-- Alternate Mowing Patterns: Mixing up your mowing pattern helps prevent soil compaction and keeps grass growing upright rather than leaning.
+- lternate Mowing Patterns: Mixing up your mowing pattern helps prevent soil compaction and keeps grass growing upright rather than leaning.

 3.4 Timing Your Cuts

 Finally, when is the best time to mow?
 Early morning or late afternoon are the sweet spots for grass cutting in Winnipeg.
-Mowing in the heat of the day can stress your lawn, while cutting in the cool of the evening lets it recover before nightfall.
+Mowing in the heat of the day can stress your lawn, while cutting in the late afternoona lallows it recover before nightfall.

 Next up is watering—an integral part of yard care that sometimes gets overlooked!
 Did you know that on average, lawns need about **1 to 1.5 inches** of water per week, including rainfall?
 Imagine trying to run a marathon with no water…that’s how your lawn feels!